SteffenReith/caravel_spectrometer/README.md

 # Spectravel - Spectrometer on Caravel

-Spectravel consists of digital spectrometer generator designed in Chisel hardware design language connected via Wishbone to AXI4 bridge to the caravel.
+Spectravel consists of digital spectrometer generator designed in Chisel hardware design language.
+Caravel is connected to the Spectravel via Wishbone to AXI4 bridge.
 Block diagram of the Spectravel is given below and detailed explanation can be found [here](https://github.com/milovanovic/caravel_spectrometer/tree/master/cargo)

 ![Global block scheme of the Spectravel](./cargo/doc/SpectrometerTest.svg)